CagataySonmez/EdgeCloudSim/README.md

 # EdgeCloudSim: An Environment for Performance Evaluation of Edge Computing Systems

 EdgeCloudSim provides a simulation environment specific to Edge Computing scenarios where it is possible to conduct experiments that considers both computational and networking resources.
 EdgeCloudSim is based on CloudSim but adds considerable functionality so that it can be efficiently used for Edge Computing scenarios.
+EdgeCloudSim is an open source tool.
+If you want to use EdgeCloudSim in your research work, please cite our paper [[1]](http://ieeexplore.ieee.org/document/7946405/).

-EdgeCloudSim provides a modular architecture to provide support for a variety of crucial functionality such as network modeling specific to WLAN and WAN, device mobility model, realistic and tunable load generator.
+EdgeCloudSim provides a modular architecture to provide support for a variety of crucial functionalities such as network modeling specific to WLAN and WAN, device mobility model, realistic and tunable load generator.
 As depicted in Figure 2, in the current EdgeCloudSim version there are five main modules available, namely: Core Simulation, Networking, Load Generator, Mobility and Edge Orchestrator.
 To ease fast prototyping efforts, each module contains a default implementation that can be extended easily.

 <p align="center">
   <img src="/doc/images/edgecloudsim_diagram.png" width="55%">